 Religions and Spiritual Paths are not mutually exclusive.
 Religions encompass the spiritual but spirituality doesn’t necessarily involve having a religious affiliation.
 There is no one-size-fits-all Path in this world.
 Our faith, our beliefs no matter how diametrically opposed are what should bind us together not divide us.
 Each of us has a light to shine on the darkness and ease the woes of the world.

-It’s yours and it’s personal and now it’s time to go explore and find your light.
+Your Path is yours, it’s personal and now it’s time to go explore and find your light!

 Check out my Zen Resource Library for helpful printables and guides.

 Sign up today and received access to a password protected resource library exclusively for my subscribers.

 Get the Zen Morning Guide